 Checklist for Seniors Moving into an Assisted Living Home

-Here is a simple guide as to what items your senior will be needing in the assisted living facility:
+Here is a simple guide as to what items your elderly parent or grandparent will need when preparing to move into a senior home:

 It is highly likely that your senior’s new living space will not be furnished, so you will need to pack some basic furniture.
 Remember to take the room size into account and only include furniture that will fit into their room.
 It is ideal to bring in furniture that can double as storage space so that they can have a place to keep their memorabilia and other keepsakes.